madanyc/workfront-learn.en/help/manage-work/close-a-project/complete-approvals.md

 ---
 title: Complete approvals
-description: Learn how to identify incomplete approvals and resolve them so you can close your project in [!DNL  ].
+description: Learn how to identify incomplete approvals and resolve them so you can close your project in [!DNL  Workfront].
 feature: Work Management
 type: Article
 role: User